-But for someone who’s new to gyms or took a long break from the hallowed halls of gymdom, it can be a really intimidating experience.
+But for someone who’s new to gyms or took a long time off, it can be a really intimidating experience.
 And it’s not just the fitness fanatics clothed in the latest workout gear that’s overwhelming.
 It’s the contracts, what’s included in the membership and the fees – all of this can be a little too much to handle.

 So, we’ve done some research on some of the most popular gyms in the country: Planet Fitness, Youfit, LA Fitness, 24 Hour Fitness, and Gold’s Gym.
 We’ve checked out their membership fees (monthly, sign-up, annual), perks, various membership tiers and outside reviews to get a sense of what each gym is like.